Harmonix Finance

 Funding rate risk.
 The delta-neutral strategy depends on positive perpetual funding rates.
 If rates turn negative, the short leg generates a cost rather than income.
 The vault monitors rates in real time and adjusts position sizing accordingly.

 Smart contract risk.
-Capital interacts with BoringVault, Teller, and Accountant contracts.
-All contracts have been audited by Verichains, Shieldify, and Zenith, but smart contract risk can never be fully eliminated.
+Capital interacts with the AssetVault, VaultManager, and AssetManager contracts on HyperEVM.
+All contracts have been audited by Verichains, Shieldify, and Zenith, with continuous on-chain monitoring by Hypernative — but smart contract risk can never be fully eliminated.

 Venue risk.
 Capital is deployed across HyperCore and multiple HyperEVM protocols.
 Each venue carries its own smart contract and liquidity risk.
 Diversification reduces but does not eliminate this exposure.